hanwen/go-mtpfs/README.md

 ### Feedback

  - Posting issues and PRs is welcome.
 Follow [CONTRIBUTING.md](./CONTRIBUTING.md) for contribution.
- - No cameras other than D5300 are verified.
+ - Only few cameras are verified.
 Please tell me if mtplvcap works (or not) with your camera.

 ### Credit